garygreen/clear-compiled/README.md

 ## Why

 The current Laravel artisan command relies on being able to bootstrap the framework to run the command.
-If your providers has changed, it may not be able to bootstrap Laravel and the command will fail with an exception `PHP Fatal error: Class ".../.../*ServiceProvider" not found.
-This new `clear-compiled` command fixes that. :-)
+If your providers has changed, it may not be able to bootstrap Laravel and the command will fail with an exception `PHP Fatal error: Class ".../.../*ServiceProvider" not found.` This standalone `clear-compiled` command fixes that. :-)